- Start date: September

-A distinctive feature of the programme during the second semester includes the opportunity to choose a 20 credit elective, Hacking for Defence (20 credits).
+A distinctive feature of the programme during the second semester includes the opportunity to choose a 20 credit elective, Hacking for Ministry of Defence (20 credits).

 Note, that for this elective to run, there must be sufficient numbers of students enrolled to form teams.
 The ability to run or participate in this module may also depend on external factors beyond the university’s control.

 Alternatively, you will be able to complete two 10 credit electives to achieve the necessary number of credits to complete the course:

 At the end of the programme you will have gained: